ttyzero/minibus/README.md

 #### Using tzmsg

-tzmsg with only one argument assumes the argument is a channel and accepts stdin and sends each 'line' of input to the channel via the `minibus.sock` datagram socket.
+tzmsg with only one argument assumes the argument is a channel and accepts stdin and sends each 'line' of input to the channel via the `minibus` datagram socket.

 tzmsg with multiple arguments assumes the first argument is the channel and